-My local Methodist church wanted an efficient way to keep track of their membership records, attendance data, among other things.
+Back in 2019, I went home to Ghana intending to stay a short while, but then Covid hit...
+During the lockdowns and subsequent travel ban, I learned that my local Methodist church was looking for a more efficient way to keep track of their membership records and attendance data, among other things.
 Up until that time, they'd been doing all of their record keeping, reporting and administrative duties manually - with pen and paper.

-Initially, the team from the church asked for features like dynamic search, attendance logging, analytics with graphs & charts, and full-featured messaging tools.
+Initially, a team from the church - some of whom knew I was a web developer - asked if I could build them an application with things like dynamic search, attendance logging, analytics with graphs & charts, and full-featured messaging tools.
 They also wanted reports that could be exported in CSV/Excel/PDF formats for printing.
-Version 0.1 had all of these.
+Well, I couldn't travel back to the US, and work was a little slow at Studio Ten Four, so I built something, pro bono.
+After a few months, MethodistCRM was born, and Version 0.1 had all of those requested features.

-I also built a dashboard that summarized all this information above and provided authentication for their administration.
+I also built a dashboard that summarized all the different data, and provided authentication for their administration.

 I assembled a small team in Ghana to do some internal testing.
 Most of the bugs they reported had to do with exception handling, something Laravel allows developers to do quite smoothly.
 WhatsApp is an app that everyone understands in Ghana, so I used that to facilitate communication and reporting of bugs.
 After a few more iterations of bug fixes, we launched Version 1.0.